Climate in a Time of Conflict

 Militarization and survival permeate every aspect of life.

-CALCULATING THE COST
+CALCULATING THE CARBON COST

 In just four years, the war in Ukraine has generated over 300 million tons of carbon emissions - roughly the the annual footprint of an industrial nation like France.
 Finding detailed data is a challenge due to the nature of war.
 But these are some of the main categories of CO2 contributors.